 Reaching communities in the hardest to reach places

-We met a community in the Karamoja region of the North Eastern Uganda.
+We met a community in the Karamoja region of north-eastern Uganda.
 CAFOD had helped them to start a savings and loan scheme.

 Before this scheme was formed, it would have been impossible to get the patient out of the village and to the nearest hospital.
 Thanks to the support of Caritas Moroto, they now have the funds to hire transport and pay the doctor, all because of a metal box and the knowledge that has been shared with them.